gaak99/oxly/README.md

 And my fave org-mode mobile app Orgzly supports Dropbox but not git(1) yet so I needed a way to merge notes that are modified on both laptop and mobile.

-And if you squint hard enough Dropbox's auto-versioning looks like lightweight commits and maybe we can simulate a (limited) DVCS here.
+And if you squint hard enough Dropbox's auto-versioning looks like lightweight commits and maybe we can simulate a (limited) DVCS here enough to be useful.

 #Quick start
 ##One time